 Drilling activities that include:

-To change the place of use, point of diversion or withdrawal, add additional points of diversions or withdrawals, or change the purpose of use of an existing water right.
+A change to the place of use, adding or changing a point of diversion or withdrawal, or a change to the purpose of use of an existing water right.

 Water Right, New

 State law requires a water right permit before using any surface water (lakes, ponds, rivers, streams, or springs) for beneficial use as stated above.
 This applies to beneficial use that started after the state water code was enacted in 1917.
 State law also requires a water right permit before withdrawing groundwater for beneficial use.
 This applies to beneficial use that started in 1945 when the state groundwater code was enacted - unless the use is specifically exempt from state permitting requirements.
 Exemptions include:

 A drilling license is required for all drilling activities for all types of wells including:

 Wetland Mitigation Bank Certification

 Establishment and operation of a wetland mitigation bank.
 A wetland mitigation bank is a site where wetlands are restored, created, enhanced, or preserved.